 Mike’s training includes but is not limited to several K-9 schools that were directed at concealments techniques to defeat K-9 applications, K-9 selection, K-9 Handler selection, Supervision and Responsibilities of K-9’s programs, Training Applications of K-9’s and K-9 legal updates just to name a few.
 He has attended the Idaho K-9 Evaluator/ Training class.

 Mike competed in the 2008 World Police Games with his previous K9, Maggie.
 He has been a certifying official for PNWK9 since 2011.
 He is a firm believer that training and training hard only makes for exceptional K-9 teams.
 I believe that K-9s are a true asset to any department.

 Gord McGuinness | Metro Vancouver Transit Police

 Gord McGuinness is currently a member of the Metro Vancouver Transit Police Service in British Columbia, Canada.
-This new assignment follows a 34 year career with the Vancouver Police Department.
-Prior to his retirement from the VPD, Gord spent 18 of 34 years as canine handler and worked five police service dogs during his time in the VPD Canine Unit.
+This new assignment follows a 34-year career with the Vancouver Police Department.
+Prior to his retirement from the VPD, Gord spent 18 of 34 years as a canine handler and worked five police service dogs during his time in the VPD Canine Unit.

 In addition to his policing career, Gord operates a private consulting business in which he trains patrol, narcotic and explosive detection dogs for the private security industry.
 He has worked closely with Fred Helfers, over the past 19 years and is a co-founder of the Pacific Northwest Police Detection Dog Association.